tituschewxj/tituschewxj/README.md

 ![](/header.png)
 <!---### Hi there 👋-->

-I’m Titus, a Computer Science major at the National University of Singapore, set to graduate in 2026.
-Passionate about technology and innovation, I am currently seeking exciting opportunities to grow and contribute.
+I’m Titus, a Computer Science major at the National University of Singapore, graduating in 2026.
+Explore my [coursework](./modules.md).
+Passionate about technology and innovation, I’m eager to explore opportunities where I can learn, grow, and make an impact.

 I am deeply passionate about software engineering, with a focus on parallel computing, databases, and algorithms.
 My experience spans full-stack development, and I have a particular enthusiasm for computer graphics and games.
 These fields inspire my curiosity and motivate me to develop innovative and impactful solutions.